UpperLEFTY/exit-nodes-workspace/README.md

 ### `npm run start:docker`

-You should run this command if they want to spin out the application.
+Run this command if you want to spin out the application.
 Runs the app in the development mode in a docker container.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.